HKalbasi/zngur/book/src/tutorial.md

 ```

 Create a new cargo project, this time a binary one since we want to write the main function to live inside Rust.
-Copy the above code into the `inventory.h` file.
+Copy the above code into the `inventory.h` file at the root of the crate.
-Then create a `main.zng` file with the following content:
+In the same directory, create a `main.zng` file with the following content:

 ```
 #cpp_additional_includes "